jdiedrichsen/pcm_toolbox/documentation/pcm_toolbox_manual.md

 Encoding models, on the other hand, characterize how well we can explain the activities in a specific region using a sets of features.
 The activity profile of each voxel (here shown as columns in the activity data matrix), is modeled as the linear combination of a set of features ([@fig:Fig1]a).
 We will use the term voxels interchangeably with the more general term measurement channel, which could, depending on the measurement modality, refer to a single neuron, an electrode, or sensor.
 Each voxel has its own set of parameters ($\mathbf{W}$) that determine the weight of each feature.
 This can visualized by plotting the activity profile of each voxel into the space spanned by the experimental conditions ([@fig:Fig1]b).
 Each dot refers to the activity profile of a channel (here a voxel), indicating how strongly the voxel is activated by each condition.
 Estimating the weights is equivalent to a projection of each of the activity profiles onto the feature vectors.
 The quality of the model can then be evaluated by determining how well unseen activity data can be predicted.
 When estimating the weights, encoding models often use some form of regularization, which essentially imposes a prior on the feature weights.
 This prior is an important component of the model.
 It determines a predicted distribution of the activity profiles [@RN3672].
 An encoding model that matches the real distribution of activity profiles best will show the best prediction performance.

-The interpretational problem for encoding models is that for each feature set that predicts the data well, there is an infinite number of other (rotated) features sets that describe the same distribution of activity profiles and, hence, predict the data equally well.
+The interpretational problem for encoding models is that for each feature set that predicts the data well, there is an infinite number of other (rotated) features sets that describe the same distribution of activity profiles (and hence predict the data) equally well.
 The argument may be made that to understand brain representations, we should not think about specific features that are encoded, but rather about the distribution of activity profiles.
 This can be justified by considering a read-out neuron that receives input from a population of neurons.
 From the standpoint of this neuron, it does not matter which neuron has which activity profile (as long as it can adjust input weights), and which features were chosen to describe these activity profiles - all that matters is what information can read out from the code.
 Thus, from this perspective it may be argued that the formulation of specific feature sets and the fitting of feature weights for each voxel are unnecessary distractions.

 Therefore, our approach of pattern component modeling (PCM) abstracts from specific activity patterns.
 This is done by summarizing the data using a suitable summary statistic ([@fig:Fig1]a), that describes the shape of the activity profile distribution ([@fig:Fig1]c).
 This critical characteristic of the distribution is the covariance matrix of the activity profile distribution or - more generally -  the second moment.
 The second moment determines how well we can linearly decode any feature from the data.
 If, for example, activity measured for two experimental conditions is highly correlated in all voxels, then the difference between these two conditions will be very difficult to decode.
 If however, the activities are uncorrelated, then decoding will be very easy.
 Thus, the second moment is a central statistical quantity that determines the representational content of the brain activity patterns of an area [@RN3672].